 Emergency Medical Dispatch (EMD) Program

+The EMD program offers basic criteria-based dispatch training, continuing education and an instructor development course.
 All EMS systems must be looked at as a continual "Chain of Survival" of which the telecommunicator is a vital link.
 As a primary point of contact with the public, the dispatcher provides a channel for communications between the caller reporting the emergency and the Emergency Medical Response Units.

 The Emergency Medical Dispatch (EMD) program includes medically-approved emergency medical dispatch triage guidelines for telecommunicators, a comprehensive EMD training program, quality improvement measures and ongoing research.
 The Criteria Based Dispatch guidelines are an internationally-recognized innovative approach to emergency medical dispatching.
 These guidelines have been implemented in a number of jurisdictions in the United States, United Arab Emirates, Sweden, Norway, and Israel.
 These EMD guidelines have resulted in a more effective and efficient use of emergency medical services resources, particularly paramedic (ALS) services in King County and are no longer available for licensing to outside King County agencies due to such an increased demand.